Australian-Structural-Biology-Computing/wisps/README.md

 ```

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_.
+Custom config files, including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_.

-For more details and further functionality and pipeline's pparameters, please refer to the [usage documentation](docs/usage.md).
+For more details, further functionalities, and pipeline parameters, please refer to the [usage documentation](docs/usage.md).

 ## Pipeline output